Final Year

 PI310 2 5

-Lecturer: Dr Richard Hull
+Lecturer: Dr. Richard Hull

 Course description: This course is concerned with the application of the study of philosophy to issues of public concern.
 It takes the experiences of disability and social deprivation as case studies and looks at how such experiences can best be theoretically articulated.
 Particular attention is given to rival theories of human freedom and their relevance to contemporary social and political debates.
 Attention is also focused on how different theories of justice and morality imply very different social responses to the issues of disability and deprivation.
 Subjects covered include Rawls’ theory of freedom, Nozick's libertarianism, the acts/omissions distinction and the doctrine of double effect.
 The course is designed to give students an analytical background that can be used to explore other contemporary social and political issues.